mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 val name: CoroutineContext = CoroutineName("Morning Routine")
 ```

-In addition, the `CoroutineDispatcher` implements the `CoroutineContext` interface and the `Job` type.
+In addition, the `CoroutineDispatcher` and the `Job` type implement the `CoroutineContext` interface.
 The identifier we saw in the above logs is the `CoroutineId`.
-This context is automatically added to every coroutine when we enable the debug mode.
+This context is automatically added by the runtime to every coroutine when we enable the debug mode.

 Since the `CoroutineContext` behaves like a collection, the library also defines the `+` operator to add elements to the context.
 So, creating a new context with many elements is as simple as: